Every so often, an opportunity comes around that is so good, it’s hard to pass up. One such opportunity is to sell products on Amazon.

 If you don’t have a customer list available to you, then below are some options to use for obtaining your first orders.

-- Use deal site services such as Snapshout to entice bargain buyers to purchase your product and provide the initial product boost.
+- Use deal site services such as Snagshout to entice bargain buyers to purchase your product and provide the initial product boost

 Amazon Product Promotions